pg8wood/discord-voice-assistant-bot/README.md

 <br />

 ## Features
-### Bot
+### Discord Bot
 - Hangs out in the voice chat, plays music from YouTube, SoundCloud, etc. through [youtube-dl](https://github.com/rg3/youtube-dl/commit/f7560859a3e25ccaa74123428d42f821299a2bed).
-- Responds to guild messages with custom user-defined responses, available through an easily-accessible Google Sheets link.
+- Responds to guild messages with custom user-defined responses available through an easily-accessible Google Sheets link.

 ### Google Assistant Action
 - Google Assistant intent for asking which members of a Discord guild are online.